cwqt/site/posts/_posts/2019-10-09-twin-peaks-saphire-calypso-arg.md

 `FIN;PSH = nextpass = 7169:8193(1024)`

-Not sure where to go from this.
+I think this is the end of round 1 since the README states that we are given a head start, yet others will have to wait until the 1st of August.

+## Round 2

 A day later the README was updated with a link to <https://www.youtube.com/embed/0tEaiyv5Ow0> and some hidden text.

 ```html
   <!-- #### -->